Getting Started- CLASS CLOSED

 Before the First Class Meeting:

 - Classroom attire should be comfortable clothes and, if desired, a yoga type mat or knee pads.
-Scenarios are usually performed on the floor where after some time can become uncomfortable.
+Scenarios are performed on the floor.
+After some time on your knees it can become uncomfortable.

 Soon after Class Starts:

 - Make your cravats if you don't have it done already.
-(You must have them by class session three)
+(You must have them by our first in-person session)

-- Plan on having a backpack or similar by the third class session to carry your medical supplies.
+- Plan on having a backpack or similar by the the first in-person class session to carry your medical supplies.

 - Beware of the Power Curve.

-- Plan on obtaining a watch, preferably with a second hand.
+- Plan on obtaining a watch with a second hand.
 We will use a watch for taking vitals not a phone.

 Learning Styles: